arcollector/msqta.orm/README.md

 Getting started
 --------------------
-Remember this: **msqta.orm stores js objects on schemas**.
+Remember this: **msqta.orm stores js objects on schemas**, and you do need to care about **what is the current version number of my database?**, MSQTA.ORM it will take care of this.

-A js object is just a that, for example:
+A js object, is just a that, for example:
 ```javascript
 	{ name: 'John Doe', age: 12, food: [ 'pizza', 'hamburger' ] }
 ```